-Therefore a caffeine free herbal tea is a great natural alternative to soothe your acid reflux.
+Therefore a caffeine free herbal tea is a great natural alternative to soothe your acid reflux and heartburn.
 Furthermore some herbal teas have properties that can help alleviate the symptoms of GERD.
 GERD is a shortened version of gastroesophageal reflux disease or acid reflux.
 Today we show you what to drink for acid reflux.

 Chamomile Tea is known for it’s relaxation properties and is great for treating insomnia.
 I personally drink a cup of chamomile ever-night before bed.
 Thus: I can testify too it’s charming calming relaxing properties.

 It’s been used as a medicinal herb for centuries and for good reason.
 It’s versatility, not only does it help with sleep it also effective against flatulence and smooths the stomach.
 Conditions that accompany acid reflux.